Wurst-Imperium/WurstClient.net/wiki/Debugging-Wurst-In-Eclipse/index.md

   Click Finish.

 2. Right-Click on your Project in Eclipse and add a new folder.
 Call it "lib".
-Take all of the JARS from your-mcp-folder/jars/libraries and add OFFICAL VANILLA 1.8 jar, the slick.jar from the Slick2D extracted directory from Step 4, The lwjgl.jar, jinput.jar, and lwjgl_utils.jar from the LWJGL directory/jars downloaded from Step 5, and put them in this folder.
+Take all of the JARS from your-mcp-folder/jars/libraries and add OFFICAL VANILLA 1.8 jar, the slick.jar from the Slick2D extracted directory/lib from Step 4, The lwjgl.jar, jinput.jar, and lwjgl_utils.jar from the LWJGL directory/jars downloaded from Step 5, and put them in this folder.
 This will make things way easier in the next step.

 3. Right-Click the project and click "Properties."
 Navigate to "Java Build Path."
 Click "Add Jars" then navigate to your "lib" folder.
 Hold "Control" (On your Keyboard) and select all the jars in this folder.
 Then click "Open".
 Then click "Done" on this window.